Acknowledgements

-The following persons contributed to the development of our web
+The following individuals contributed to the development of our web

 resources and related research projects:

-We would like to thank Prakash Velayutham for his help in
+We would like to thank Prakash Velayutham and his team for help in

 implementation of our projects.
 And we also would like

-to thank all the users for their feedback.
+to thank all the users for their feedback that helped us

 We are very grateful to the authors of all software that is utilized by